53 Different Types of Beetles in Michigan

 35. Oil Beetle

-Oil beetles are one of the types of beetles in Michigan that can be found in many different habitats, including forests and gardens.
+Oil beetles are one of the beetles in Michigan that can be found in many different habitats, including forests and gardens.

-They feed on plant oils and larvae, which is why they are commonly seen around flowers.
+They feed on plant oils and larvae, so they are commonly seen around flowers.
 Oil beetles are distinguishable by their hard exoskeleton with ridges and bumps, almost like a turtle shell.

 They have a very strong defense mechanism.
 Even when threatened, oil beetles release an oily substance from their abdomen that smells unpleasant to predators.

-These insects also have the ability to change color from black to brown based on temperature and humidity levels.
+These insects also can change color from black to brown based on temperature and humidity levels.

 36. Oak Timberworm Weevil